Agreeableness: From childhood to adulthood

-Agreeableness is of fundamental importance to psychological well-being, predicting mental health, positive affect, and good relations with others.
-In both childhood and adolescence agreeableness has been tied to externalizing issues.
-Along with this it has also been implicated in outcomes to conflict management skills, school adjustment, peer-social status and self-esteem.
-Some work has been done looking into whether agreeableness levels through childhood have effects on adjustment and agreeableness into adulthood.
-Among young adults, individuals that have been diagnosed with either externalizing as well as internalizing disorders present lower levels of agreeableness and communion, and higher levels of negative emotionality, than those young adults without such disorders.
-Agreeableness also is reported to mediate links between anger and depression in young adults.
-Among college students, agreeableness is often associated with self-reports of emotional experience and control along with psycho-physiological responses to affectively charged stimuli.
+Agreeableness is important to psychological well-being, predicting mental health, positive affect, and good relations with others.
+Both childhood and adolescent agreeableness have predictive value.
+Along with this it has also been implicated to conflict management skills, school adjustment, peer-social status, and self-esteem.
+Among young adults, individuals that have been diagnosed with externalizing as well as internalizing disorders present lower levels of agreeableness and communion, and higher levels of negative emotionality, than those young adults without such disorders.
+Disorders such as major depressive disorder negatively correlate to levels of agreeableness.
+Agreeableness also is reported anger and depression in young adults.
 Across adulthood, low agreeableness has been found to be a health risk.
 High agreeableness, especially trust and honesty, has been linked to longevity.

-A study done by Caspi, Elder, and Bem (1987) found that explosive and ill-tempered children were found to have higher rates of divorce as adults when compared with their even-tempered peers.
+A study done by Caspi, Elder, and Bem (1987) found that explosive and ill-tempered children had higher rates of divorce as adults when compared with their even-tempered peers.
 Further, ill-tempered men had lower educational attainment, occupational status, and work stability, and ill-tempered women married men with similar low achievement profiles.
-A second and more recent study by Shiner (2000) found that composite variables describing middle-childhood agreeableness and friendly compliance predicted adolescent academic performance, behavioral conduct, and social competence 10 years later.
+A second and more recent study by Shiner (2000) found that composite variables describing middle-childhood agreeableness and friendly compliance predicted adolescent academic performance, behavioral conduct, and social competence ten years later.

+Some personality traits, such as openness, agreeableness and conscientiousness appear remarkably common among patients with Amyotrophic lateral sclerosis (ALS).
+It is not clear whether personality can increase susceptibility to ALS directly.
+Instead, genetic factors giving rise to personality might simultaneously predispose people to develop ALS, or the above personality traits might underlie lifestyle choices which are in turn risk factors for ALS.

 Geography

 United States

 In the United States, people in the West, Midwest, and South tend to have higher average scores on agreeableness than people living in other regions.
 According to researchers, the top ten most agreeable states are North Dakota, Minnesota, Mississippi, Utah, Wisconsin, Tennessee, North Carolina, Georgia, Oklahoma, and Nebraska.
 These findings are consistent with well-known expressions in these states, such as "southern hospitality" and "Minnesota nice."
 Because these states are generally less urbanized than the east and west coasts, people may be more likely to live in small communities and know their neighbors.
 Consequently, they may be more willing to care about and help their neighbours.

 In a study done by Albright et al. (1997) groups of college students from China and the United States rated strangers from both countries on the "Big Five" personality traits, external traits, and how well they were dressed.
 They found that both Chinese and U.S. students rated faces as showing similar levels of agreeableness and extroversion.
 The people who were thought to be the most agreeable wore smiles, a facial expression that is recognized around the world.
-The findings of the research seem to suggest that the trait of agreeableness is attributed to people in a universal way.
+The findings seem to suggest that the trait of agreeableness is attributed to people in a universal way.